nbogie/threejs-ts-starter/README.md

 ### tech debt TODOs

-- Look for ways to reuse geometry (and curve) rather than creating new each time
+- Look for ways to reuse road geometry (and curve) rather than creating new each time
-- Proper cleanup of vertex-normals helper.
+- Clean up prev geom in the vertex-normals helper when it needs to make new geom.
+- Use slight smoothstep in shader for AA

 ## fun TODOs